jlln/ZisaPlugin/README.md

 4) Download the zip file from https://github.com/jlln/ZisaPlugin/releases/tag/0.51 , and extract the files into the ImageJ plugins directory (the folder called "Plugins" in the main ImageJ folder).

+5) Open the file ImageJ.cfg in the ImageJ folder.
+Find a line that looks like:
+  -Xmx1500m -cp ij.jar ij.ImageJ
+  And change the 1500 (or 640 or whatever it is) to 2048 Save and close the file.

-5) Launch ImageJ.
+6) Launch ImageJ.
 Go to the plugins menu and click install, then navigate to the ImageJ plugins directory and select zisaplugin_2.11-0.5.0.jar.
 When prompted to choose a save location, choose the same folder and accept the prompt to overwrite the existing file.

-6) Close and Reopen ImageJ.
+7) Close and Reopen ImageJ.
 Zisa should now be present in the plugins menu.

 Usage: The program requires